akalicki/akalicki.github.io/_posts/2013-09-19-ios7-the-good-the-bad-and-the-ugly.md

 animations also take time, and I found the gimmicks grew old after their initial shock value.
 Every second I have to wait to open an app because my phone is busy whizzing up to a folder is a second I could have already spent in the app.
-The animations look good, but in my opinion a bit over-done.
+The animations look good, but are in my opinion a bit over-done.

 #### Notification Center